 OEM Windshields

-This windshield glass is usually made by manufacturers that had no part in the original windshield manufacturing.
-Aftermarket glass is also known as OEE glass – Original Equipment Equivalent.
+OEE windshields are usually made by manufacturers that had no part in the original windshield manufacturing.

 Comparison

-Both the OEM and the aftermarket glass have their advantages and disadvantages.
-When you are deciding on one over the other, you should consider several aspects: the quality, the price, the insurance coverage, and finally, the availability.
+Both OEM and OEE windshields have advantages and disadvantages.
+When deciding on one over the other, you should consider several aspects: quality, price, and availability.

 Quality